metarex-media/www-metarex-media/content/project/_index.md

 date:        2025-02-19
 weight:      10
 type:       docs
-description: What is the MetaRex.media project?
+description: What is the {{% metarex %}} project?
 Where did it come from?
 What will it deliver?
 menu:
   main:
     identifier: project